ory/hydra/internal/httpclient/docs/OAuth2Client.md

 NewOAuth2ClientWithDefaults instantiates a new OAuth2Client object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAccessTokenStrategy

+`func (o *OAuth2Client) GetAccessTokenStrategy() string`

+GetAccessTokenStrategy returns the AccessTokenStrategy field if non-nil, zero value otherwise.

+### GetAccessTokenStrategyOk

+`func (o *OAuth2Client) GetAccessTokenStrategyOk() (*string, bool)`

+GetAccessTokenStrategyOk returns a tuple with the AccessTokenStrategy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccessTokenStrategy

+`func (o *OAuth2Client) SetAccessTokenStrategy(v string)`

+SetAccessTokenStrategy sets AccessTokenStrategy field to given value.

+### HasAccessTokenStrategy

+`func (o *OAuth2Client) HasAccessTokenStrategy() bool`

+HasAccessTokenStrategy returns a boolean if a field has been set.

 ### GetAllowedCorsOrigins